RedMadRobot/figma-export/README.md

 #### Icons

-Icons will be exported as PDF files with `Template Image` render mode.
+Icons will be exported as PDF or SVG files with `Template Image` render mode.

 <img src="images/icons.png" width="500"/>